khetansarvesh/Tabular-Cross-Sectional-Modelling/README.md

 # $\color{cyan}{Model\ Monitoring}$

 [Evidently](https://github.com/evidentlyai/evidently) is an open source tool for model monitoring.
-It creates dashboard and presents a report on –
+It creates dashboard and reports

 ## <ins> $\color{yellow}{Data\ Drift}$ </ins>
 DATA DRIFT CAN BE OF TWO TYPES :